Clinton Family Portrait

-Clinton Family Portrait is an oil painting on canvas by American artist Larry D. Alexander from Dermott, Arkansas, USA.
+Clinton Family Portrait is a 1995 oil painting on canvas by American artist Larry D. Alexander from Dermott, Arkansas, USA.
 It was created in 1995 and given as a gift to then U.S. President Bill Clinton who is also a native of Arkansas.
 It is a unique painting in that Alexander has done very few known oil paintings.
 Most of his paintings are done in acrylics, and there are a few done in watercolors.
 This portrait is a unique blend of cartoon likeness and realism.
 It is now a part of the permanent collection at the Clinton Presidential Library in Little Rock, Arkansas.